Three phases. Start wherever you are.

 Turn your resource map into practical systems

 After the first gathering, your coordination group takes the information that surfaced and organises it.
-This can be a shared document, a spreadsheet, or butcher's paper on the school noticeboard.
-Sort what you know into five areas:
+Sort what you learned into five areas:

 Food

 Who grows food?
 Who has surplus?
 Where are nearby farms selling direct?
 Who knows how to preserve, batch cook, or store food well?
-Could the school host a food-sharing table or a weekly farm-gate pickup?
+Could you host a food-sharing table or a weekly farm-gate pickup?

 Transport